Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 Weather and Smart Dressing in Oahu

-Here is how you can manage both:
+Here is how to manage both:

 - Choose light fabrics like cotton